Can You Drink On Ibuprofen?

 Ibuprofen can interact with several medications, including:

-- Anticoagulants: Ibuprofen may increase the risk of bleeding when taken with blood thinners such as warfarin, aspirin, or heparin.
+- Anticoagulants: Ibuprofen may expand the threat of bleeding when used with blood thinners such as warfarin, aspirin, or heparin.

 - Corticosteroids: Taking ibuprofen with corticosteroids, such as prednisone, can increase the risk of gastrointestinal bleeding.